 Also be aware that you can try to negotiate an offer.
 There’s usually a margin of negotiation and very few companies will give you their best shot at first.

 If you can’t get what you think you deserve in your current company, you might give it a try at others.
 You can just apply for one or two positions, check if they’d be willing to give you the amount you want.
+Sometimes you’ll figure that your current salary is pretty decent, other times you’ll realize that you were taken advantage of.

 Maybe you’re overestimating, and that will make you less frustrated in your current job.
 Maybe you can meet an opportunity to earn a better wage, and go for it!

 A company would never expect you to leave your current job for the same or a lower pay, they know they will have to pay more for your experience.
-That said, you have no obligation at any given time of the recruitment process to tell your current salary, you may politely decline (“Sorry but I prefer to keep this information to myself”) if you fear it could encourage them to lower their offer.
+That said, you have no obligation at any given time of the recruitment process to tell your current salary, you may politely decline (“Sorry but I prefer to keep this information to myself.”) if you fear it could encourage them to lower their offer.

 The career shift